Bayesian Pyramids: Identifiable Multilayer Discrete Latent Structure Models for Discrete Data: Identifiability and Constrained Latent Class Structure behind Bayesian Pyramids

 For an arbitrary subset $\mathcal A\subseteq[p]$, denote by $\mathbf S_{\mathcal A,\bcolon}$ the submatrix of $\mathbf S$ that consists of those rows indexed by variables belonging to $\mathcal A$.
-The $\mathbf S_{\mathcal A,\bcolon}$ has size $|\mathcal A| \times k$.
+The $\mathbf S_{\mathcal A,\bcolon}$ has size $|\mathcal A| \times H$.

-\begin{theorem}[Strict Identifiability] Consider the proposed constrained latent class model under \eqref{eq-equa} and \eqref{eq-neq} with true parameters $\bo\nu=\{\nu_h\}_{h\in[k]}$, $\bo\Lambda=\{\bo\Lambda^{(j)}\}_{j\in[p]}$, and $\mathbf S$.
-Suppose there exists a partition of the $p$ variables $[p]=\mathcal A_1\cup \mathcal A_2\cup \mathcal A_3$ such that \begin{itemize} \item[(a)] the submatrix $\mathbf S_{\mathcal A_i,\bcolon}$ has distinct column vectors for $i=1$ and $2$; and \item[(b)] for any $h_1\neq h_2\in[k]$, there is $\lambda^{(j)}_{c,h_1}\neq\lambda^{(j)}_{c,h_2}$ for some $j\in\mathcal A_3$ and some $c\in[d_j]$. \end{itemize} Also suppose $\nu_h>0$ for each $h\in[k]$.
+\begin{theorem}[Strict Identifiability] Consider the proposed constrained latent class model under \eqref{eq-equa} and \eqref{eq-neq} with true parameters $\bo\nu=\{\nu_h\}_{h\in[H]}$, $\bo\Lambda=\{\bo\Lambda^{(j)}\}_{j\in[p]}$, and $\mathbf S$.
+Suppose there exists a partition of the $p$ variables $[p]=\mathcal A_1\cup \mathcal A_2\cup \mathcal A_3$ such that \begin{itemize} \item[(a)] the submatrix $\mathbf S_{\mathcal A_i,\bcolon}$ has distinct column vectors for $i=1$ and $2$; and \item[(b)] for any $h_1\neq h_2\in[H]$, there is $\lambda^{(j)}_{c,h_1}\neq\lambda^{(j)}_{c,h_2}$ for some $j\in\mathcal A_3$ and some $c\in[d_j]$. \end{itemize} Also suppose $\nu_h>0$ for each $h\in[H]$.
 Then $(\LLambda,\mathbf S,\nnu)$ are strictly identifiable up to a latent class permutation. \end{theorem}

 In the above theorem, the constraint matrix $\mathbf S$ is not assumed to be fixed and known.
-This implies that both the matrix $\mathbf S$ and the parameters can be uniquely identified from the data.
-We next give a corollary of Theorem \ref{thm-suff}, which replaces the condition on parameters $\LLambda$ in part (b) with a slightly more stringent but also more transparent condition on the binary matrix $\mathbf S$. \begin{corollary} Consider the proposed constrained latent class model under \eqref{eq-equa} and \eqref{eq-neq}.
-Suppose $\nu_h>0$ for each $h\in[k]$.
-If there is a partition of the $p$ variables $[p]=\mathcal A_1\cup \mathcal A_2\cup \mathcal A_3$ such that each submatrix $\mathbf S_{\mathcal A_i,\bcolon}$ has distinct column vectors for $i=1,2,3$, then parameters $(\bo\nu,\bo\Lambda,\mathbf S)$ are strictly identifiable up to a latent class permutation. \end{corollary}
+This implies that both the matrix $\mathbf S$ and the parameters can be uniquely identified from data.
+We next give a corollary of Theorem \ref{thm-suff}, which replaces the condition on parameters $\LLambda$ in part (b) with a slightly more stringent but also more transparent condition on the binary matrix $\mathbf S$.